 Students who major in this program have a wide variety of majors to choose from at senior colleges and universities.
-Some of these various majors that this curriculum would prepare the student for are:
+Some of the various majors that this curriculum would prepare the student for are:

-urricu ilum would prepare the studen
+cı arriculum would prepare the student for are:

 1. Accounting 14.
 Logistics and Transportation

 2. Advertising Management

 3. Banking and Finance 15.
 Management Sciences

 4. Business Administration 16.
 Management Information Systems

 5. Business Education 17.
 Marketing

 6. Business Systems 18.
 Management

 7. Economics 19.
 Office Administration

 8. Fashion Merchandising 20.
 Organizational Management

-General Business 21.
+9. General Business 21.
 Personnel Management

 10. Industrial Relations 22.
 Public Administration

 11. Information Systems 23.
 Pre-Law

 12. Insurance and Risk 24.
 Real Estate

 Management 25.
 Secretarial Administration

 13. International Business

+ore Curriculum (see p.
+75) Hours

+20

+Science & Mathematics 20

+Social Science 20

+1 lajor Field of Study

+7.2 10 hours from the following:

+10

+10 hours from the following:

+10

-Thirty hours are required from the following lists of courses:
+10 hours from the following:

+BBA 100, BBA 108, BBA 210, (CIS 100, ECN 13310

+Physical education as required

+- 17,500 Saucation as required TOTAL 90